 A major strength of Massive Mobile Data Analytics is that it’s, well, massive, and we can easily “scan” across large geographies to identify specific patterns of actual travel behavior.
-To leverage this, we scanned every kilometer in California for truck stops throughout 2015 -- and found some fascinating patterns about the movement of these big (and medium) rigs throughout the state.
+To leverage this, we ran a sample analysis by scanning every kilometer in California for truck stops for a given year, and found some fascinating patterns about the movement of these big (and medium) rigs throughout the state.

-This simple Truck Stop Index Analysis, or Metric, is a great example of a high level exploration that will identify “hot spots” of high or unusual activity, which can then be the focus for drilling down with more granular analyses.
+This simple truck analysis is a great example of a high level exploration that will identify “hot spots” of high or unusual activity, which can then be the focus for drilling down with more granular analyses.
 Modelers can use this type of analysis to help identify and define key origin and destination areas, as well as top routes.

 The two heat maps below visualize the Truck Stop Index values for the grids across the state.
 Red indicates highest values, then orange, yellow and green.
 We eliminated grid cells with the lowest values to help simplify the visualizations.
 Heavy Duty trucks, unsurprisingly, tend to stop for rest, refueling, and work near to major highways and ports.
 Medium Duty trucks, which often are used for activities such as parcel delivery, maintenance, etc., collect in urban areas.

-We then drilled down further into some of the hotspots.
+We then drilled down further into some of the hot spots.
 Starting in an area we know well, we reviewed Heavy Duty stops in the East Bay to see if they matched our local knowledge.
 All but one were obvious industrial/heavy commercial areas.
-But what about the one seemingly random spot indicated in Figure 4 below?
+But not the one seemingly random spot indicated in Figure 4 below.

 Google Maps to the rescue.
 We first identified the area as a commercial portion of a neighborhood with big box retail and another nearby property that clearly contained parking lots housing trucks.
 Google Street View clarified that this was a KAG West Tanker facility, hence the big lot and numerous trucks.

 Next, we looked for an area at the other extreme and landed in Quartz, California.
-A rural, desert community in SoCal where two grid cells adjacent to each popped up as red for Heavy Duty vehicles, meaning that a lot of trucks are stopping here.
-Our initial thought was -- is that correct?
+In this rural, desert community in Southern California, two grid cells adjacent to each other popped up as red for Heavy Duty vehicles, meaning that a lot of trucks are stopping here.
+Our initial thought was — is that correct?
 But, as shown in Figure 6 below, a review of the area confirmed there are two big warehouse/distribution facilities on that block.
 This does make sense, given Quart’s proximity to the Greater LA market and it’s position between Southern California and markets in the north of the state.

-In the end, we were able to create the Truck Stop Index Metrics for truck travel throughout the entire state in a few hours and have only begun to scratch the surface on where else to drill down for further insights.
-We’d love to hear if you there are any regions of California you’d like to explore, or other states you like us to analyze.
+In the end, we were able to create these metrics for truck travel throughout the entire state in a few hours, and have only begun to scratch the surface on where else to drill down for further insights.
+We’d love to hear if you there are any regions you’d like to explore.